Skip to main content

 Argument NameDescriptionRequired

-idThe unique identifer for the user.Required
+idThe unique identifier for the user.Required

 userNew user information.
 Docs: https://help.zscaler.com/zia/api#/User%20Management/updateUser.Required